Visiting Kirstenbosch Botanical Garden Cape Town, South Africa by JetSettingFools.com

 • Winter (April to August) Kirstenbosch Opening Hours: 8:00am to 6:00pm

-Unfortunately, there are no public buses that go to Kirstenbosch National Botanical Garden.
+Unfortunately, there are no public buses that go here.
 Travelers without a car can take a taxi or rideshare.
-There is also an option to join an organized tour that visits multiple top attractions, including the garden.
+There is also an option to join an organized tour that visits multiple top attractions.

 What To Do: Kirstenbosch Botanical Gardens South Africa